Please note: At your instructor's discretion,

 =1.

-*and we would needto deal with any missing data on the
+*and then we would need to deal with any missing data on

 IF MISSING(dog_breed) OR